 3. If coverage is canceled or non-renewed and not replaced with another claims-made policy form with a Retroactive Date prior to the contract effective date, the Contractor must purchase “extended reporting” coverage for a minimum of five (5) years after completion of the contract work.

-L. Verification of Coverage: Contractor shall furnish UT with original Certificates of Insurance and amendatory endorsements or copies of the applicable policy language effecting coverage required by this clause.
+L. Verification of Coverage: Contractor will furnish UT with original Certificates of Insurance and amendatory endorsements or copies of the applicable policy language effecting coverage required by this clause.
 All certificates and endorsements are to be received and approved by UT before work commences.
-However, failure to obtain the required documents prior to the work beginning shall not waive the Contractor’s obligation to provide them.
+However, failure to obtain the required documents prior to the work beginning will not waive the Contractor’s obligation to provide them.
 UT reserves the right to require complete, certified copies of all required insurance policies, including endorsements required by these specifications, at any time.

 Certificate Holder on Certificates of Insurance should read:

 The University of Toledo